openiddict/openiddict-core/README.md

 	// Register the OpenIddict services, including the default Entity Framework stores. services.AddOpenIddict<ApplicationDbContext>()
+        // Register the ASP.NET Core MVC binder used by OpenIddict.
+        // Note: if you don't call this method, you won't be able to
+        // bind OpenIdConnectRequest or OpenIdConnectResponse parameters.
+        .AddMvcBinders()

         // Enable the token endpoint (required to use the password flow).
         .EnableTokenEndpoint("/connect/token")